miraculixx/dokku-custom-domains/readme.md

 ## Background

-If you add a [custom domain to your heroko app](https://devcenter.heroku.com/articles/custom-domains), you can count on the fact that it will work in the same manner as the `appname.herokuapp.com` domain.
+If you add a [custom domain to your heroku app](https://devcenter.heroku.com/articles/custom-domains), you can count on the fact that it will work in the same manner as the `appname.herokuapp.com` domain.
 The purpose of this plugin is to bring this possibility to dokku users.

 ## What differentiates this plugin from other dokku domain-related plugins?